-While the idea of writing down protein distributions as exact linear superpositions of Poisson distributions is relatively new~\cite{iyer-biswas}, mixtures of Poisson distributions have long been studied in various contexts including photon statistics in quantum optics~\cite{sudarshan} and in accident proneness models in actuarial sciences~\cite{grandell}.
+While the idea of writing down protein distributions as exact linear superpositions of Poisson distributions is relatively new~\cite{iyer-biswas}, mixtures of Poisson distributions have been long studied in various contexts including photon statistics in quantum optics~\cite{sudarshan} and in accident proneness models in actuarial sciences~\cite{grandell}.
 Remarkably, in both the auto-activation and the auto-repression cases, we find classes of mixed Poisson distributions that, to the best of our knowledge, have not been previously considered~\cite{karlis}.
-What is more, they arise {\em dynamically} in these models.
-We also show that the Beta-Poisson mixture, which has been previously studied as a versatile {\em prior} distribution in accident proneness models~\cite{grandell}, arises as a limiting case from these distributions.
+Moreover, they arise {\em dynamically} in these models.
+We also show that the Beta-Poisson mixture, which has been previously utilized as a versatile {prior} distribution in accident proneness models~\cite{grandell}, naturally arises as a limiting case from these dynamics.

-\section{Theoretical Framework}
+\section{Theoretical framework}